Incommensurate charge density wave on multiband intermetallic systems exhibiting competing orders: Introduction

-We analyze such a system using a Hartree-Fock approach.
-This is a convenient approximation for the intermetallic systems since they have relatively large bands and a mean-field treatment is adequate.
-The methodology we adopt is suitable to deal with incommensurabilities in multiband materials with high-degree of complexity.
+However, even dealing with simplified Hamiltonians, the analysis of inCDW is a challenge: unbiased methods, such as quantum Monte Carlo or density matrix renormalization group, may not be adequate, whether because large lattice sizes are too computationally demanding, or because of technical constraints (as the fermionic minus sign problem).
+Therefore, we analyze it through a mean-field theory in both real and momentum space configurations.
 Using a self-consistent procedure to minimize the free energy density, we are able to obtain phase diagrams for our model that exhibit a plethora of phases and examine their interplay and competition.
 We show that the appearance of an inCDW state depends on many parameters, such as temperature, band filling, hybridization, and on-site orbital energies.
 For instance, a strong interband Coulomb interaction suppresses an inCDW order.
-This incommensurate charge ordered phase tends to emerge in the low temperature regime, away from half-filling, and close to the transition between CDW and SC and pure SC, in the absence of hybridization.
+This incommensurate charge ordered phase tends to emerge in the low temperature regime, away from half-filling, and close to the transition between CDW and SC, and pure SC, in the absence of hybridization.
 By contrast, for large hybridization the inCDW appears near the half-filling.

 It is worth to point out that our phase diagrams for CDW, inCDW, and SC orders are in line with those obtained from mainly phononic interactions\,\cite{Dee19}.
 Despite having different natures, phononic and electronic models share some similarities: for instance, from a Lang-Firsov transformation, one is able to map electron-phonon systems in electronic ones, by integrating out the bosonic degrees of freedom, leading to non-local interactions\,\cite{Lang63,Hohenadler04}.
 That is, fundamental properties of the competition between charge and pairing orders may be described with both approaches.
-We expect that, notwithstanding we are dealing with an electronic model, our study can give further insights on the emergence of CDW, inCDW and SC in compounds as TMDs\,\cite{Manzeli17}.
+We expect that, notwithstanding we are dealing with an electronic model, our study can give further insights on the emergence of CDW, inCDW and SC.